yuyhong23/pandas-challenge/README.md

 # Detailed Instructions

+  - Heroes of Pymoli

-   Congratulations!
+  - Congratulations!
 After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
 You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

-  Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
+  - Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+- Your final report should include each of the following:

   - Player Count
     - Total Number of Players